-6. Govardhan Hill: Govardhan Hill, near Vrindavan, is a popular destination for worshippers and visitors alike.
+6. Govardhan Hill: Govardhan Hill, near Vrindavan, is a popular destination for worshippers and visitors alike in Vrindavan Holi tours.
 The hill itself is stated in Hindu literature, and it is believed that Lord Krishna once picked it to defeat Indra, the god of rain and thunder.
 Apart from its religious importance, the 80-foot-tall sandstone hill provides breath-taking views of nature.
 Do not forget to take a look around because there are several artworks on exhibition.

 7. Mathura Museum: The Mathura Museum, which was established in 1874, is also known as the Government Museum.
 It has an extensive collection of sculptures, pottery, drawings, relics, coins (gold, silver, and copper), and other items from Mathura and the surrounding areas.
 The museum itself is made of red sandstone, has some beautiful architectural design and is an excellent place for art lovers to visit.
 Throughout the year, it is bustling with students and visitors alike.